mysociety/fixmystreet/customising/language/index.md

 AMI, you should be able to visit your domain with a language code at the start by default.

+Using the example above `http://fr.fixmystreet.com/` would display the French translation and `http://de.fixmystreet.com/` would display the German translation.
+If no language is specified in the URL, or an unsupported code is used then it will fall back to the language negotiated by the browser.
+If that language is not available, the first language listed in the `LANGUAGES` configuration option will be displayed.

+Note that this method only supports two letter language codes.
+This means you cannot use `sv-se` format strings to distingish regional variants in the hostname.
+However, the first part of the language string does not need to be an official language code so you can use it to allow regional variants, e.g:

+    LANGUAGES:
+        - 'sv,Svenska,sv_SE'
+        - 'sf,Svenska,sv_FI'

+`http://sv.fixmystreet.com` would dsplay `sv_SE` and
+`http://sf.fixmystreet.com` would display `sv_FI`.

+These language links can be used for adding a language switcher to the site.
+For example, a basic two language switcher:

+    [% IF lang_code == 'fr' %]
+        <li><a href="https://en.[% c.cobrand.base_host %][% c.req.uri.path_query %]">English</a></li>
+    [% ELSE %]
+        <li><a href="https://fr.[% c.cobrand.base_host %][% c.req.uri.path_query %]">Français</a></li>
+    [% END %]

 ## Contributing a translation

 If we don't already have a translation for the language you want, please do